Wrestling: Bert Waterman

 The Waterman Era at Yale

 In the 1970s and 1980s Yale wrestlers, under coach Bert Waterman, hit their pinnacle.
 The Eli’s had All-Americans Tim Karpov (1974), Neal Brendel (1976), Jim Bennett (1975, 1976), and Colin Grissom (1982).
+Waterman believed that college are supposed to train the whole person, body and mind.
+So he was tolerated students who missed practice because of lab reports due from the biology department.
+He made room on his roster for athletes who were students first and foremost.
 Grissom, by the way, earned a degree in molecular bio-physics and bio-chemistry.
 As the fans at the Nationals exclaimed, “Only at YALE, would someone be an MB&B genius and not a phys ed major!”

-Jim Bennett, described in depth in this Post, was a double major in Economics and Russian Studies.
-He stood atop the podium in the NCAA’s Div.
-I finals in 1975.
+Jim Bennett, described in depth later in this Post, earned a double major at Yale in Economics and Russian Studies.
+He stood atop the podium in the NCAA’s Division-I finals in 1975.

 Tom McEwan, as Captain of the Yale wrestling team in 1968, said that he had given the newly appointed Coach Waterman a tough time that first year.
 Tom had really liked the style of the former Yale Coach, Henry “Red” Campbell, who was at the helm for five-years.
-Coach Waterman had succeeded Campbell that season.
+Coach Waterman had succeeded Campbell that ’67-’68 season.
 McEwan acknowledged, “I was not happy to see Coach Red Campbell replaced, so I never really gave Waterman a chance.
-I quit in protest when Campbell left.”
-Fortunately Tom McEwan and Coach Waterman mended fences, as they were both quality people and hard charging athletes, who demand the most from themselves and those around them.
+I quit in protest, when Campbell left.”
+Fortunately Tom McEwan and Coach Waterman mended fences, and he returned to the team.
+Coach and Captain were both quality people and hard charging athletes, who demanded the most from themselves and those around them.

 Yale Wrestling Stories from the 1970s

-In those decades of NCAA Division I competition, Yale teams placed among the top 20 programs in the country.
-In the years of 1970-1976, Yale under Waterman produced one NCAA champion — Bennett (142 lbs) — and as a program finished 20th (1968), 11th (1975) and 12th (1976) in the country.
-There were several other notable wrestlers who were strong contributors to the team.
-As Bert Waterman hit his coaching stride the results from his wrestlers were astonishing: Alan Gaby, Chris Legg, Frank Kreiji, Jeff Spendelow, Tim Karpov, Marty Schwartz and Neal Brendel, along with Bennett, were all scoring machines.
+In those decades of NCAA Division-I competition, Yale teams placed among the top 20 wrestling programs in the country three times.
+In a eight year stretch, from 1968 to 1976, the Bulldogs under Waterman produced one NCAA champion — Bennett (142 lbs) — and as a team finished 20th (1968), 11th (1975) and 12th (1976) in the country.

 Waterman Shenanigans

-Coach Waterman was also known for his off-the-mat shenanigans.
-He “made trouble” for the referees and other coaches from time to time, making claims of fraud or malfeasance on the part of the other teams.
-He would call out coaches, such as Johnny Johnston at Princeton or Andy Noel at Cornell, by claiming that one of their wrestlers was ineligible due to rule infractions.
-Waterman also disputed weigh-in scales that were often improperly calibrated.
-Those tactics were protested by the opposing coaches, but they still had to track down the truth, nonetheless, making it difficult to prove wrestler innocence or scale correctness in a matter of hours.
+Coach Waterman was also called out for his coaching behavior, some dubbed it off-the-mat shenanigans.
+He “made trouble” for the referees and other coaches, claiming evidence of fraud or malfeasance on the part of the other teams.
+He was notorious among the Ivy League Coaches in particular.
+Waterman would taunt coaches, such as Johnny Johnston at Princeton or Andy Noel at Cornell, by claiming that one of their wrestlers was ineligible due to rule infractions.
+For example, the Ivy League has a grade point average (or academic index) that each team must meet in order to participate in sports.
+Waterman would claim foul against the other team and the coach would have to research and prove that the team met the index requirement.
+He also disputed weigh-in scales that he believed were improperly calibrated.
+Those tactics were protested by the opposing coaches, but they still had to track down the truth, nonetheless, making it difficult to prove wrestler eligibility or scale correctness in a matter of hours.

-All of his antics, some true, some false, irked other coaches and kept them off balance, just as the matches were set to begin.
+All of his antics, some true, some false, irked other coaches and kept them off balance.
+Waterman’s claims often surfaced within hours of the times the matches were set to begin.
 Cornell Coach Noel lamented, “I hated Waterman, when he made those accusations, but I know in his heart, he just wanted the most for his wrestlers.
-And if those tactics favored his boys, all the better.
+And if those tactics favored HIS boys, then he felt all the better.“

 McEwan Brothers & Brendel